Establishing a brand identity in a competitive environment can be challenging for any business, particularly small businesses and startups.

 3. Differentiate in a compelling way

-Brand imagery associations determine how a customer looks at brand’s palpable qualities and features.
-Google’s simple-as-can-be interface defined it’s brand imagery, so the association in the user’s mind was just with the functionality and serviceability.
+Brand imagery associations – a brand’s visual identity – determine how a customer looks at a brand’s palpable qualities and features.
+Google’s simple-as-can-be interface defined its brand imagery, so the association in the user’s mind was just with the service’s functionality and serviceability.

 A good example of this is Lee jeans and their advertising showing women searching fruitlessly for a pair of jeans that fit well.
-This imagery served to position Lee as the brand that offers a superior fit and built that association in the mind of their consumers.
+This imagery served to position Lee as the brand that offers a superior fit and built that association in its consumers’ minds.

 Design Done Better